-A. There is no way to tell exactly.
+A. There is no way to tell exactly how much.
 Your insurance may not increase at all, you may be dropped altogether, or you may face some type of rate increase.
-The answer depends on a variety of factors including whether your insurance company actually learns of the OVI; your age; your history of claims (if any); your driving record; and other factors.
+The answer depends on a variety of factors including whether your insurance company actually learns of the OVI, your age, your history of claims (if any), your driving record, and other factors.

-Q. Do you have to be sentenced to lose your license from an Ohio DUI?
+Q. Do you have to be sentenced to lose your license from an Ohio OVI/DUI?

-A. No. You can lose your license for failing or refusing a breath test, a blood test or a urine test.
-This suspension is separate from any suspension for an Ohio DUI conviction.
+A. No. You can lose your license for failing or refusing a breathalyzer test, a blood test, or a urine test.
+This suspension is separate from any suspension for an Ohio OVI/DUI conviction.
 You also may face a suspension for a number of other reasons.

 Q. Is a hit and run a felony in Ohio?

 A. In Ohio, a hit and run is referred to as a hit and skip.
-If someone is seriously injured or killed, a hit and skip offense is a felony in Ohio; otherwise, it is a misdemeanor crime.
+If someone is seriously injured or killed, a hit and skip offense is a felony in Ohio.
+Otherwise, it is considered a misdemeanor crime.

-Q. Do I get fined for my Ohio DUI?
+Q. Do I get fined for my Ohio OVI/DUI?

 A. Yes, the fine varies depending on the court you are in.
-Unless your OVI is dismissed or you are acquitted after trial, you will be placed on a period of probation.
-If you don’t complete your probation obligations including paying your fines, you may face a probation violation hearing.
-If the court finds that you’re in willful violation, you can be sent to jail.
+Unless your OVI is dismissed or you are acquitted after trial, you will be placed on probation.
+If you don’t complete your probation obligations, which include paying your fines, you may face a probation violation hearing.
+If the court finds that you’re in a willful violation, you can be sent to jail.

 Q. Will my prior OVI in another state count as an OVI in Ohio?

 A. Yes.
-Prior out of state offenses will count against you so long as the court / prosecuting attorney learns of any prior offense.
+Prior out-of-state offenses will count against you as long as the court/prosecuting attorney learns of any prior offense.

-Q. Can I get a DUI if I’m driving while high on drugs?
+Q. Can I get an OVI/DUI if I’m driving while high on drugs?

 A. Yes.
 A DUI means Driving while under the Influence of Drugs or Alcohol.
-It is illegal in the State of Ohio to drive while you’re under the influence of a drug of abuse. even if you are on prescription drugs, if those impair your driving, the that is the same DUI / OVI charge that you face if you’re under the influence of alcohol.
+It is illegal in the state of Ohio to drive while you’re under the influence of a drug of abuse.
+This applies even if you are on prescription drugs if those impair your driving.
+That is the same DUI/OVI charge that you face if you’re under the influence of alcohol.

-Q. Is there any way to avoid jail time on a second Ohio DUI?
+Q. Is there any way to avoid jail time on a second Ohio OVI/DUI?

-A. Obviously, if you plead to a lesser charge or are successful at trial you won’t face any penalties.
-Otherwise, there is jail time for a second DUI within the past six years.
+A. Obviously, if you plead to a lesser charge or are successful during your trial, you won’t face any penalties.
+Otherwise, there is jail time for a second DUI if it has happened within the past six years.
 However, many times, if the jails are at full capacity, some of the jail time could be done with EMHA (house arrest)

 Q. Will a mental disorder get me out of my OVI charge?

-A. Generally not.
-A mental disease or defect is not a defense to an Ohio OVI charge.
-However, the court can take your mental health into account in sentencing.
+A. It generally will not.
+Mental disease or defect is not a defense to an Ohio OVI/DUI charge.
+However, the court can take your mental health into account when sentencing.

 Q. My DUI involved a collision.
 Do I need to file an accident report?

-A. No. An Ohio judge can suspend your Ohio license and / or your right to drive in Ohio.
-However, if you’re convicted of an Ohio DUI your state’s DMV will likely receive notice from the State of Ohio, and then they will suspend or revoke your right to drive in your home state.
+A. No. An Ohio judge can suspend your Ohio license and/or your right to drive in Ohio.
+However, if you’re convicted of an Ohio OVI/DUI, your state’s DMV will likely receive notice from the state of Ohio, and then they will suspend or revoke your right to drive in your home state.

 Q. I was arrested for a DUI in Ohio.
 Do I have to disclose this with my citizenship application?